aosoft/unity-native-plugin-rs/unity-native-plugin-tester/README.md

 This library is for test runs of native plugin code written in Rust without Unity.

+## Notice

+It should only be used for testing and debugging of native plugins.

 ## How to use

 * Define in Cargo.toml